Before calling to report a swarm, review the below "Is It A Honey Bee Swarm?"

 2) The automated answering machine will ask for the city location of the swarm

 2) Once a city is identified, the automated answering machine will then connect you with a beekeeper who can come gather the swarm.
-This should take less than a minute or so.
+This could take a couple minutes.

 If you don't see your city then contact the Oregon State Beekeepers Association Swarm Hotline